 So what is the likely outcome?
 It's probable that officials at the DH and CfH have convinced themselves that the required minimum number of NHS trusts will install Lorenzo, which will meet the Secretary of State's contractual and financial commitments to CSC.

-from the NHS are that officials at the DH and CfH are being illogically optimistic, however.
+All the signs from the NHS are that officials at the DH and CfH are being illogically optimistic, however.
 The facts suggest that the numbers of trusts that will install Lorenzo will fall far short of the Secretary of State's contractual and financial commitments to CSC - especially as the planned functionality of Lorenzo for the NHS has been cut back.

 A trust's ambiguous support for Lorenzo in a questionnaire is not the same as a commitment to install the system.
 If the DH and CfH believe the two are the same they may be in danger, I would suggest, of misusing public funds.